kevinpt/opbasm/doc/index.rst

   jump my_proc.loop ; Access the local label by referring to its expanded name

-Another small extension to the syntax is that the ADDRESS directive can take a label as a parameter as well as a numeric address.
-This is most useful when defining an ISR by inserting a ``jump`` instruction at the vector address and then returning back to a labeled address to resume assembling code from the the next point in memory.
+Another small extension to the syntax is that the :ref:`inst-address` directive can take a label as a parameter as well as a numeric address.
+This is most useful when defining an ISR by inserting a :ref:`inst-jump` instruction at the vector address and then returning back to a labeled address to resume assembling code from the the next point in memory.

 .. code-block:: picoblaze